Participant Info

 About Me

-Katherine Arnold is a historian of the German, British, and Dutch Empires, the history of science and the environment, and transnational and global history of the nineteenth century.
-She is primarily interested in subjects related to natural history collecting and collections, nonhuman and multispecies histories, botany and botanic gardens, and taxonomic debates.
-Katherine holds BA degrees in history and anthropology from the University of South Carolina, an MA in European history from University College London, and has undertaken research through affiliations with the University of Cape Town and the Free University of Berlin.
-She completed her PhD in international history at the London School of Economics and Political Science in 2021.
+Katherine Arnold is Lecturer in Environmental History at the University of Liverpool.
+She is a historian of the German, British, and Dutch Empires, the history of science and environment, and global history in the long nineteenth century.
+She is primarily interested in subjects related to natural history collecting and collections; nonhuman and multispecies histories; museums; botany and botanic gardens; taxonomic debates; and biodiversity loss and climate change.
+Katherine holds BA degrees in history and anthropology from the University of South Carolina, an MA in European history from University College London, and has undertaken research through affiliations with the University of Cape Town and Freie Universität Berlin.
+She completed her PhD in international history at the London School of Economics and Political Science in 2021 and was previously Director of Academic Programs at the Rachel Carson Center for Environment and Society (LMU München).

 Recent Publications